banea-radu/Angula-SA-Project/README.md

 		- save language preferences to local storage as user preference
 	- admin page with auth guard
 - Nice to have's:
-	- prettyprint/clean the code
+	- prettyprint/clean the code, replace any's with interfaces, etc..
 	- bootstrap carrousel
-	- favicon solution? (due to stackblitz limitation)

 ## TO DOne:
 - General: